Herniated or Slipped Disk Facts and a Possible Role of Bacteria

 Bacteria and Chronic Back Pain

-The research done so far suggests that in order for an intervertebral disk to be infected by bacteria it must first rupture.
+The research done so far suggests that in order for an intervertebral disk to be infected by bacteria (if this actually happens), it must first rupture.
 The rupture causes the initial pain when the contents of the disk affect a nerve.
 The Danish researchers say that as the body heals the injury, blood vessels extend into the disk.
 Bacteria in the blood can therefore enter the disk, where they multiply and cause an infection.
 Inflammation, swelling, and tiny fissures have been observed in the bones of the vertebrae around herniated disks.
 The investigators believe that bacterial infections cause these conditions.

 One treatment for a herniated disk that's causing continuous problems is to surgically remove the displaced tissue.
 The Danish researchers examined the spinal tissue taken from people who had undergone surgery for chronic back pain.
 They followed "stringent antiseptic sterile protocols" to avoid contamination of the samples with bacteria from another source.
 The researchers found that nearly half of the samples were infected by bacteria.
 In addition, they discovered that more than eighty percent of the infected samples contained a bacterium called Propionibacterium acnes—the same bacterium that is involved in acne.